Nezuko Kamado: In Demon Slayer: Kimetsu no Yaiba

-Nezuko is born to Tanjuro Kamado and Kmountalwing up on a mountain alongside her older brother, Tanjiro, and the rest of her siblings and mother as the eldest daughter of the Kamado family.
-Unlike Tanjiro, who was responsible for selling firewood in town, Nezuko would usually help out around the family home.
+Nezuko is born to Tanjuro Kamado and Kie Kamado up on a mountain alongside her older brother, Tanjiro, and the rest of her siblings and as the eldest daughter of the Kamado family.
+Unlike Tanjiro, who was responsible for selling charcoal in town, Nezuko would usually help out around the family home.

 Nezuko is turned into a demon by Muzan Kibutsuji during his murder of the Kamado family.
 She attempts to attack Tanjiro upon his return, but comes to her senses to defend him from Giyu Tomioka.
 Surprised by her behavior, Giyu sends her to the care of Sakonji Urokodaki, where she falls unconscious for two years while Tanjiro trains to become a Demon slayer.

 After receiving assistance from Tamayo and helping her with her research, Nezuko assists Tanjiro in slaying demons during his nighttime missions, surprising and infuriating various demons due to her refusal to consume human flesh.
 She becomes traveling partners with Demon Slayers Zenitsu Agatsuma and Inosuke Hashibira.
 Her presence led to prosecution by Shinobu Kocho, but she is granted clemency on the condition she does not consume human flesh, being sent to the Butterfly Mansion for shelter.

 Nezuko proves to be a great help to the Slayers, developing the Blood Demon Art Combustible Blood, which burns Demons but does not harm humans; she uses it on the ropes holding the Demon Slayers after they were put to sleep by Lower Rank Enmu on the Mugen Train, contributing to Enmu's defeat.